 How to Setup Metered Paywall for WordPress Content

-If you like reading big online magazines and newspapers, you’ve probably come across a website or publication that allows you to read a limited number of posts or articles for free within a set timeframe.
-Once you reach that threshold, they will ask you to become a paid member or subscribe to a subscription or membership plan to gain unlimited access.
+If you enjoy reading large online magazines and newspapers, you might have encountered a website or publication that permits you to access a limited number of articles for free within a specific time period.
+Once you reach that limit, they will prompt you to become a paid member or subscribe to a plan for unlimited access.

 This method of restricting access to content is called Metered Paywall, and the New York Magazine, The New York Times, and Medium use it.

-We built the Metered Paywall addon to make it seamless to add a metered paywall to any content, post, page, custom post type, and taxonomies in WordPress.
-We are making it easy to paywall WordPress content.
+With the ProfilePress Metered Paywall addon, you can easily add a metered paywall to any content, post, page, custom post type, and taxonomies on your WordPress website, ensuring your valuable content is protected and effectively monetized.

 Please note that the Metered Paywall addon doesn’t work with work with hosts that cache heavily such as WPEngine, Flywheel, Pagely, SiteGround, Pressable.
 But it can be easily resolved by requesting them to disable caching or the cookie below from caching.